iedon/dn42-wiki-go/README.md

 - When `git.remote` is empty the application initialises a standalone repository and skips pull/push work.
 - Template assets are copied into the static build; editing them requires rebuilding or re-running the server to refresh caches.

-Refer to `config.debug.json` and `config.example.json` for starter setups, and see `nginx-vhost.conf` for a sample reverse-proxy configuration.
+Refer to `config.example.json` for starter setups, and see `nginx-vhost.conf` for a sample reverse-proxy configuration.